The class group of a minimal model of a quotient singularity: Introduction

 \subsection{Acknowledgements}

 This paper originates from my PhD thesis \cite{Sch23}; I thank my supervisor Ulrich Thiel as well as Alastair Craw for valuable comments and for encouraging me to publish this result separately.
-This work is a contribution to the SFB-TRR~195 `Symbolic Tools in Mathematics and their Application' of the German Research Foundation (DFG).
+I thank the anonymous referees for helpful comments that improved the presentation in this article and David J.\ Benson for pointing out \cite[Theorem~2.11]{Nak82} in the context of Theorem~\ref{thm:clgrpVG} to me.
+This work was supported by the SFB\-/TRR~195 `Symbolic Tools in Mathematics and their Application' of the German Research Foundation (DFG).